Is the board-based social network Pinterest as cheerful as it is cheap, and should investors be looking to fill their portfolios with it?

 With around 93% of people using Pinterest to plan purchases, Rich Pins are designed to provide leads with useful information about products and services they are attached to.

 Not really.
-In order to make money on Pinterest you need to have a business with a product to sell.
+To make money on Pinterest, you need to have a business with a product to sell.
 Otherwise, you can become a well-known user which will encourage companies to pay you to advertise for them.

 Depends on your opinion of Pinterest.
-Some investors believe it is overvalued due to the niche market and reliance on ad revenue, others believe that it is undervalued as the figures show great potential for 2020, despite COVID-19.
+Some investors believe it is overvalued due to the niche market and reliance on ad revenue, others believe that it is undervalued as the figures show great potential for 2021 and onward, despite COVID-19.

 MyWallSt operates a full disclosure policy.
 MyWallSt staff currently hold positions in companies mentioned above.
 Read our full disclosure policy here.